gill-fish/SAS-R_Examples/README.md

 The .sas files run analysis on data pulled from the TriNetX database.
 This information comes as de-indentified patient information where multiple .csv files with different information must be combined and manipulated.

-*forest.sas* - Project code which creates a logistic regression macro, extracts the OR & 95% CI, and builds a forest plot.
+*forest.sas* - Project code which creates a logistic regression macro, extracts the OR & 95% CI from all 30 variables against the outcome, and builds a forest plot.
 This uses
                proc logistic, proc sgplot, and SAS macros.

 *forest.png* - Forest plot generated from forest.sas